Have a Family Night In with the 50 Best Board Games of All Time

 We love this game because it gets the whole family humming, sketching, solving, and thinking.
 There’s no way out of it—to win a game of Cranium, you and your team must go all the way around the board and complete the designated activities.
 Each color along the game path indicates which of the four card categories you have to pull from to proceed.
 If you successfully complete the challenge presented on the card you get to roll a die and continue that number of spaces.
 If you don’t complete the challenge, you’re stuck until your next turn when you have to try that category again.
 As an added bonus for time-crunched families, the game board offers three different rates of play.

 Dominoes is great fun for players of all ages, so grab Grandma and a set of dominoes and start play!
-We like this particular set from Amazon because it contains 91 domino tiles, which is perfect for multiplayer games.
 While there are a variety of games you can play with dominoes, one of our favorites is Mexican Train.
 In this game, the largest double number tile is placed in the “station” in the middle of the table.
 From here, each player is responsible for his or her own domino “train,” where the end of each domino played must match the end of the domino preceding it.
 Extra tiles are placed in the “boneyard” and replenish each player’s stash until they are all gone.
 The first player to complete his or her train wins.